SAP-archive/ux-tracking-tool/README.md

 * Compare the tracks with the expected values to calculate divergence.
 * Compare the tracks of same user to interpret behavior.

-## Demo
-Visit the following demo page that is also included in the repository and open the console of your browser to view the logs that the tool prints.
-Find the demo page [here](https://sap.github.io/ux-tracking-tool/demo/explicitly/index.html).

 ## Wiki
 Visit the following wiki page that is also included in the repository and provides you the documentation.
 Find the wiki page [here](https://github.com/SAP/ux-tracking-tool/wiki).